tonywu6/mdbookkit/docs/src/rustdoc-links/index.md

   how to link to additional items such as
   [functions, macros](supported-syntax.md#functions-and-macros), and
   [implementors](supported-syntax.md#implementors-and-fully-qualified-syntax).

-- [Name resolution](name-resolution.md): Understand how the preprocessor find Rust items, including
+- [Name resolution](name-resolution.md): Understand how the preprocessor finds Rust items, including
   [when items are gated behind features](name-resolution.md#feature-gated-items).